Warzone2100/warzone2100/README.md

 See [macosx/README.md](macosx/README.md)

 ### Videos
-You can download videos from [here](https://github.com/Warzone2100/wz-sequences/releases/tag/v3).
+You can download videos from [here](https://github.com/Warzone2100/wz-sequences/releases/tag/v3), or [here](https://sourceforge.net/projects/warzone2100/files/warzone2100/Videos/).
 You will need to rename the downloaded file to `sequences.wz`, and place it into your Warzone directory, as described above.
 Note that `.wz` files are just `.zip` in disguise, you can rename it and extract the content if wish to inspect them.